EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

     2019-12-08 13:00:40 INFO  SmartBatterySample:57 - Waiting commands from cloud
     ```

-3. Check the ruuning results of program when it post measure points to cloud:
+3. Check the running results of program when it posts the measurement points to the cloud:
     ```$xslt
     2019-12-08 13:00:40 INFO  SmartBatterySample:209 - measure points(current) are published successfully
     2019-12-08 13:00:40 INFO  SmartBatterySample:236 - measure points(Temp) are published successfully